japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingAggregationStateManager.md

   store: StateStore): Long
 ----

-Commits all updates (_changes_) to the given <<spark-sql-streaming-StateStore.adoc#, state store>> and returns the new version
+Commits all updates (_changes_) to the given <<spark-sql-streaming-StateStore.md#, state store>> and returns the new version

-Used exclusively when <<spark-sql-streaming-StateStoreSaveExec.adoc#, StateStoreSaveExec>> physical operator is executed.
+Used exclusively when <<spark-sql-streaming-StateStoreSaveExec.md#, StateStoreSaveExec>> physical operator is executed.

 | get
 a| [[get]]